 Consider a budgeting app to keep track of your spending and saving activity.
 Money Manager is BECU's digital budgeting tool.

-2. Build Your Emergency Fund
+2. Resolution: Build My Emergency Fund

-Create an Automatic Savings Transfer
+Action: Create an Automatic Savings Transfer

 Set up an automatic savings transfer that sends cash to the account with every paycheck or once monthly.
 It's okay to start small and increase amounts as you go.